C12H22O12/newyorktimesAPI/README.md

 - [X] Home Component occurs too many rendering
 - [X] Page not changed when infinite scroll
 - [X] Navbar changed when reload page
+- [ ] Not Apply snaps when unchecked on homepage